Why NOT a trial?

 Mediation is a process in which a neutral third party, i.e. a mediator, facilitates and guides the parties in negotiating a mutually acceptable settlement to their dispute.
 The mediator does not determine who is at fault in the dispute.
 Instead, he helps the parties to focus on finding solutions that meet their concerns, without forcing a decision on either party.
-Mediation is a service provided by the State Courts Centre for Dispute Resolution (SCCDR).
+Mediation is a service provided by the State Courts' Court Dispute Resolution Cluster (CDRC).

 Arbitration is a process where parties agree to resolve the dispute by bringing the matter before a neutral third party, i.e. an arbitrator, for decision.
 During an arbitration hearing, both parties, with their respective lawyers, will present their case to the arbitrator.
 The arbitrator will make a binding decision based on the merits of the case, i.e. the parties must obey the arbitrator's decision.
 The Law Society of Singapore provides low-cost arbitration services through the Law Society Arbitration Scheme (LSAS).